February 24, 2026

 |---|---|---|---|---|

-Above table uses $399/event rental rate and Lite software (~$42/month billed annually) for the buy scenario.
-Plus software adds lead capture at $125/month billed annually.
+Above table uses $399/event rental rate and Lite software ($499.99/year billed annually) for the buy scenario.
+Plus software adds lead capture at $1,499.99/year billed annually.
 Run your own numbers using the break-even tables above.

-The crossover zone: 8–12 events/year is where the math gets tight.
-At 8 events/year over 3 years, renting costs $9,576 total; buying costs $6,063 total—buying wins.
+The crossover point on a 3-year horizon: between 3 and 4 events/year.
+At 3 events/year over 3 years, renting costs $3,591 total; buying costs about $3,999 total—renting still edges it.
+At 4 events/year, renting costs $4,788 total while buying stays at about $3,999—buying wins.
 But the decision also depends on flexibility value, storage considerations, and how confident you are about future event volume.

 When Renting Makes the Most Sense

-The math is clear: below 8–9 events annually (Lite tier), renting is cheaper than buying, especially when you factor in year-one hardware cost.
+The math is clear: below 8 events per year on Lite, renting is cheaper in year one.
+On a 3-year horizon, the crossover is around 4 events per year, which means renting fits lighter-volume users best.
+Once hardware is paid off, the ongoing break-even drops to about 2 events per year.
 There's also no commitment risk—if your event strategy changes, you're not sitting on $2,500 of hardware.

 You Want to Test Before Committing